 As these people are charming, you will have no idea that it’s happening, and might even come to believe that this virtual stranger is, in fact, the only one on your side and has your best interests at heart (and you might even believe they know what they’re talking about).

 It’s a confusing charm offensive that has been honed over time and is difficult to resist.
 The simple solution for site owners is to know that there is actually very little variation across the industry and that almost no company can do anything that is very special or very different.

 Some have better management, sales teams or publisher support so can be a better company to work with, but that is all – there is no miracle company that will make you much richer than any of the others.

-Of course all companies will claim to have the best management, sales, support and technology.
-Having the best technology is in fact the biggest lie of them all – no company’s tech is that significantly better than any others, or even just regular human endeavour, no matter what they tell you.
-So believe none of them, but trial them all to see what works for you.
+Of course, all companies will claim to have the best management, sales, support and technology.
+Having the best technology is, in fact, the biggest lie of them all – no company’s tech is that significantly better than any others, or even just regular human endeavour, no matter what they tell you.
+So believe none of them, but try them all out to see what works for you.

 It doesn’t really hurt you to give a new network a go, and if they aren’t performing after three months (enough time for them to show you what they are worth) give them the boot.
 You can limit the number of ad impressions you send them, you can tell them what you expect from them, and you can listen to their excuses and promises (and maybe even get some good hospitality out of it), but never believe them over the actual results that you see.